 - Made with a plant-based blend of botanical ingredients like gardenia, pineapple, papaya and aloe

-If you recycle wine bottles, soda cans, and canned fruits and vegetables in your garage, you can certainly expect to see a swarm of gnats flying above your recycling bin.
+If you recycle red wine, bottles, soda cans, and canned fruits and vegetables in your garage, you can certainly expect to see a swarm of gnats flying all the lights above your recycling bin.

 As such, the “prevention is the best cure” tactic doesn’t work as well in learning how to get rid of gnats as it often does with other kinds of insects.

-Instead, it’s best to focus on stopping a smaller infestation of gnats before it gets out of control.
+Instead, a few small holes, it’s best to focus on poke small holes, stopping a smaller infestation of gnats before it gets out of control.

 How to Get Rid of Gnats for Good